Higher order derived functors and the Adams spectral sequence: Introduction

-\begin{example} There are a number of different simplicial model categories of spectra, including the $\Gamma$-spaces of \cite{BFrieH}, the $S$-modules of \cite{EKMMayR}, and the symmetric spectra of \cite{HSSmiS}.
-All of these have pointed versions (cf.\ \cite[Prop.~1.1.8]{HovM}).
-In this and later sections, we let \w{\SpecCat^{\ast}} be any category of pointed spectra which is enriched in pointed topological spaces (or simplicial sets), with function spaces of pointed maps
+\begin{example} There are a number of different simplicial model categories of spectra, including the simplicial spectra of \cite{BFrieH}, the $S$-modules of \cite{EKMMayR}, the symmetric spectra of \cite{HSSmiS}, and the orthogonal spectra of \cite{MMSShipM}.
+All of these are naturally pointed; in this and later sections, we let \w{\Sp} be any category of spectra which is enriched in pointed topological spaces (or simplicial sets), with pointed function spaces

 We always assume that $X$ and $Y$ are both fibrant and cofibrant in our chosen model category.